 The team used data from the UK Biobank, a genetic repository that includes information on about a half-million people, to look for varicose vein risk factors.
 Screening for genetic markers in 337,536 participants, they found 9,577 who had varicose veins.
 Although data on these people confirmed what we’ve long known about other risk factors, the screening process found that height was among them, a finding that surprised the researchers.

-The most common treatment is sclerotherapy, an office procedure that works for both varicose and spider veins.
-A saline solution injected into the vein causes its walls to stick together and seal shut.
-Other veins take over the blood circulation.
-You may need several treatments depending on how extensive the affected area, but you should be able to resume your normal activities immediately.
+For most people, varicose veins are no more than a cosmetic problem, although more advanced ones can cause legs to ache or swell.
+The most common treatment is sclerotherapy, an office procedure in which a saline solution injected into the vein causes its walls to stick together and seal shut.
+Other nearby veins then take over for them.
+You may need several treatments depending on the extent of the affected area, but you should be able to resume your normal activities immediately.

 Andrew Weil, M.D.

 Erik Ingelsson and Nicholas J Leeper et al, “Clinical and Genetic Determinants of Varicose Veins Prospective, Community-Based Study of ≈500000 Individuals.”
 Circulation, September 24, 2018 DOI: 10.1161/CIRCULATIONAHA.118.035584